OAI/OpenAPI-Specification/CONTRIBUTING.md

 ### Markdown

-Markdown files in this project should follow the style enforced by the [markdownlint tool][], as configured by the `.markdownlint.json` file in the root of the project.
+Markdown files in this project should follow the style enforced by the [markdownlint tool](https://www.npmjs.com/package/markdownlint), as configured by the `.markdownlint.json` file in the root of the project.

 The following additional rules should be followed but currently are not enforced by tooling: